hash-org/hashc/docs/src/basics/new/features/variables.md

-# Variables
+# Name bindings

 ## Basics

-Variables are made of three distinct components.
-The variable name, the variable type and the literal expression that is assigned to the name.
+Name bindings are made of three distinct components.
+The name, the type and the value that is assigned to the name.

 Declaration of variables happens using the `:` and `=` symbols:
 ```rs